-Dramatic changes in the job market – and the way we live – have left many of us re-thinking our priorities in the wake of COVID-19, and doing some soul-searching into what really matters.
+Dramatic changes in the job market – and the way we live – have left many of us re-thinking our priorities and doing some soul-searching into what really matters.
 And for many of us, it isn’t money.

 If you’ve had a taste of working from home during lockdown, you might now be looking for a permanent work-from-home role so you can spend more time with your family.